itsakshaydilip/snugbug/README.md

 Want to contribute?
 Great!

-Get in touch with us trough github post your ideas or post your ideas on reddit r/snugbug
+Get in touch with us through GitHub post your ideas or post your ideas on Reddit r/snugbug
-Feel free to download the releases revie them and suggest according to your liking.
+Feel free to download the releases revise them and suggest according to your liking.

 ## License